keul/keul.it/content/blog/managing-multiple-react-app-single-page/index.md

 To be more clear:

-* Widgets App can be used independently from the IDE and should work on its own on dedicated page(s)
+* Widgets App can be used independently from the IDE and should work on its own on dedicated page
 * Editor needs Widgets App "inside"
-* Editor and Widgets App need to communicate
+* Editor and Widgets App needs to communicate

 Let say that I'm not using `create-react-app`.
 When this project started CRA was at version 1.x and I didn't liked it that much, I had to eject very early.